OpenMOSS/UnifiedToolHub/README.en.md

 For detailed dataset processing, refer to the [documentation](https://fudan-nlp.feishu.cn/docx/W1obdjUhcoS959xPUTdcSYbYn8f).

-> Note: The processed data formats often differ from the original datasets.
-Since this project uses the official templates of each model for testing, the evaluation results cannot be directly compared with those in the original papers.
-However, comparisons between different models or datasets within this project are valid.
+> Note: This project uses the official templates of each model during evaluation, whereas some datasets in the original papers adopt customized dialogue formats.
+Therefore, the results reported in the papers are not directly comparable to those obtained using this project.
+We recommend using this project consistently for evaluation to facilitate fair comparisons across different datasets and models.

 ## File Structure